iann0036/tf-cfn-provider/docs/providers/aws/CloudwatchEventTarget.md

 `InputTransformer` - (Optional) Parameters used when you are providing a custom input to a target based on certain event data.

+### NetworkConfiguration Properties

+`Subnets` - (Required) The subnets associated with the task or service.

+`SecurityGroups` - (Optional) The security groups associated with the task or service.
+If you do not specify a security group, the default security group for the VPC is used.

+`AssignPublicIp` - (Optional) Assign a public IP address to the ENI (Fargate launch type only).
+Valid values are `true` or `false`.
+Default `false`.

+### BatchTarget Properties

+`JobDefinition` - (Required) The ARN or name of the job definition to use if the event target is an AWS Batch job.
+This job definition must already exist.

+`JobName` - (Required) The name to use for this execution of the job, if the target is an AWS Batch job.

+`ArraySize` - (Optional) The size of the array, if this is an array batch job.
+Valid values are integers between 2 and 10,000.

+`JobAttempts` - (Optional) The number of times to attempt to retry, if the job fails.
+Valid values are 1 to 10.

+### RunCommandTargets Properties

 `Key` - (Required) Can be either `tag:tag-key` or `InstanceIds`.

 `Values` - (Required) If Key is `tag:tag-key`, Values is a list of tag values.
 If Key is `InstanceIds`, Values is a list of Amazon EC2 instance IDs.

+### KinesisTarget Properties

+`PartitionKeyPath` - (Optional) The JSON path to be extracted from the event and used as the partition key.

+### InputTransformer Properties

+`InputPaths` - (Optional) Key value pairs specified in the form of JSONPath (for example, time = $.time).

+`InputTemplate` - (Required) Structure containing the template body.

+### EcsTarget Properties

 `Group` - (Optional) Specifies an ECS task group for the task.
 The maximum length is 255 characters.